microsoft/bedrock/cluster/azure/README.md

 - `gitops_ssh_url`: The git repo that contains the resource manifests that should be deployed in the cluster in ssh format (eg. `git@github.com:timfpark/fabrikate-cloud-native-manifests.git`).
 This repo must have a deployment key configured to accept changes from `GitOps_ssh_key` (see [Set up GitOps repository for Flux](#set-up-gitops-repository-for-flux) for more details).
 - `gitops_ssh_key`: Absolute path to the *private key file* (i.e. gitops_repo_key) that was generated in the [Set up GitOps repository for Flux](#set-up-gitops-repository-for-flux) step and configured to work with the GitOps repository.
 - `gitops_path`: Path to a subdirectory, or folder in a git repo
+- `oms_agent_enabled`: Boolean variable that will provision OMS Linux agents to onboard Azure Monitor for containers.
+NOTE: `oms_agent_enabled` is set to false by default, but Azure Log Analytics resources (e.g. solutions, workspaces) will still be created, but not used.

 The full list of variables that are customizable are in the `variables.tf` file within each environment template.